ilhanmaghriby/country-insight/README.md

 VITE_SUPABASE_API_KEY = 'your-supabase-api-key'
 ```

-Create a .env file in the frontend folder with the following format:
+Create a .env file in the backend folder with the following format:

 ```
 NVIDIA_BASE_URL = "your-nvidia-base-url"